Kevin Kenner: Biography

 He has performed chamber music with the Tokyo String Quartet, the Endellion String Quartet, the Vogler String Quartet and the Panocha Quartet, among many others.
 He has toured with the Piazzoforte String Quintet, performing arrangements of Ástor Piazzolla.

 Along with his concert appearances, Kenner has given masterclasses for many years at the International Piano Festival in Krynica, Poland as well as in major centres in Japan and America.
 More recently he has been giving classes at the International Summer Music Academy in Kraków, Poland.
 He has also been invited to adjudicate in international music competitions in Asia, Europe and the US.
 Since 2001 he has been engaged as a professor of piano at the Royal College of Music, London, and some of his students have gone on to win prizes in international piano competitions.
 Since 2011, when he met violinist Kyung-wha Chung at the Great Mountains Festival, they have created a performance partnership.
 They have worked together on an album and had multiple tours.

 Kevin Kenner's recordings include many discs of Chopin works as well as recordings of Ravel, Schumann and Piazzolla.
-The latter was awarded a “Fryderyk” in Poland in 2012 as best CD of the year under the category Chamber Music.
+The latter was awarded a "Fryderyk" in Poland in 2012 as best CD of the year under the category Chamber Music.

-Kenner was a member of the jury at the XVI International Chopin Piano Competition in 2010, the XVIII International Chopin Piano Competition in 2021, and will serve on the jury again at the XIX International Chopin Piano Competition in 2025.
+Kenner was a member of the jury at the XVI International Chopin Piano Competition in 2010, the XVIII International Chopin Piano Competition in 2021, and served on the jury again at the XIX International Chopin Piano Competition in 2025.